lmd808/Liri/README.md

 # Structure

-This application takes in 4 commands and user input (ie. band names, songs, and movies).
+This application takes in 6 commands and user input (ie. band names, songs, and movies).
 It used the commands to call specific functions in order to effectively gather data on the users input.

 # Tutorial:

 ### Step one:
 type in a command.
-They can be any of the following: concert-this , spotify-this-song , movie-this , do-what-it-says
+They can be any of the following: start, help, concert-this , spotify-this-song , movie-this , do-what-it-says

 See images below:
 concert-this command